spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 If the settings file (`.hyper.js`) opens in Notepad then you can set the default to be VSCode.
-In File Explorer (Use Windows key+e to open it) navigate to the file, it'll be in your User folder, right click the file and select Properties, then Change for opens with and select VSCode from the list.
+In File Explorer (Use Windows key+e to open it) navigate to the file, it'll be in your User folder, right click the file and select Properties, then Change for 'Opens with:' and select VSCode from the list.

 ![basic hyper](./default-file-type.gif)

-Now we can set WSL as the shell path in Hyper, open the `.hyper,js` settings file and search (Ctrl+f) for bash, we want to add the path to the WSL shell into the `shell` property defined in the file.
+Now we can set WSL as the shell path in Hyper, open the `.hyper.js` settings file and search (Ctrl+f) for bash, we want to add the path to the WSL shell into the `shell` property defined in the file.